pymupdf/PyMuPDF/docs/glossary.rst

             endstream
             endobj

         See :ref:`AdobeManual` p.
 60. PyMuPDF supports retrieving stream content via :meth:`Document.xrefStream`.
-Use :meth:`Document.isStream` to determine whether an object is of stream type.
+Use :meth:`Document.is_stream` to determine whether an object is of stream type.

 .. data:: unitvector